mbaker92/RaspPi-Code/README.md

 # RaspPi-Code
 <h2>1.
 Raspberry Pi Push Button Video Recorder</h2>
 <p>The file VideoCamera.py contains the code used for this project.
 The code will wait for someone to press the button before recording a 10 second video.
 While the video is recording, a LED will light up to let the user know that it is recording.
 Once finished, the video will be saved with the current date and time as the filename.
-To play the video, go to the directory it is stored in from Terminal and type omxplayer "name of video file" and press enter </p>
+To play the video, go to the directory it is stored in from Terminal and type <code>omxplayer "<i>name of video file</i>"</code> and press enter </p>

 Components